 Georg Meier that Great BMW rider from Germany who raced before & after WW2 and we have a feature on this very bike that is still alive and well and fully restored.
 The Sixth day with machinery in unexpected states provides great days for some & tentative ones for many, rain before speed test is another ‘ooh er’ causant when tank splits tyres & other factors mount, J Cizek of the Czech Vase ‘A’ Team fell too heavily with his Jawa 248cc to continue, Molly Briggs had 2 punctures on her 197cc DMW & was forced to retire, Olga Kevelos crashed as well as P H ‘Jim’ Alves of the British Trophy team but both got up to carry on.
 British Trophy Team lost no marks in the Morning & only faced the speed trial of 20 laps on the Racing Circuit, this they did and even crossed the line in formation, youngsters today would perhaps applaud Hugh Viney’s run along the straight with his feet on the seat after getting the signal from Len Heath that the Trophy was theirs.
 Ariel AMC & Royal Enfield finished the event having lost no marks at all along with Jawa & CZ.

 The successful British Trophy Winning team with manager Len Heath giving a wry smile bringing the score to 16 Wins from 28 events since 1913, This however was to be the last year Britain was to run the Trophy in the remaining history of the ISDT.
-P H ‘Jim’ Alves on the Triumph, S B Manns on the Matchless, J V Brittain Royal Enfield, Hugh Viney on the AJS, Jack Stocker Royal Enfield.The competition with Silver Vase entries Netherlands ‘B’ plus Polish ‘B team taken by the Czech ‘B’ Team trio of Frantisek Blaha, Vojtech Kolar & Bohumil Kabat for the second year in succession on the Speed Test!.
+P H ‘Jim’ Alves on the Triumph, S B Manns on the Matchless, J V Brittain – Royal Enfield, Hugh Viney on the AJS, Jack Stocker – Royal Enfield.The competition with Silver Vase entries Netherlands ‘B’ plus Polish ‘B team taken by the Czech ‘B’ Team trio of Frantisek Blaha, Vojtech Kolar & Bohumil Kabat for the second year in succession on the Speed Test!.
 Club Team prize won by the Czech Ustredni dum armady, all riding 150cc CZs again in the Speed Tests to see off a hard riding British Silver Vase ‘A’ Team.
 Manufacturers Teams Prizes went to Ariel , AMC (AJS & Matchless) & Royal Enfield, the 2 Czech entries Jawa & though both won through to warn manufacturers in Britain that strong commercial competition lay ahead.
 To add to confusion only Don Evans appears to be sitting on the actual bike he rode.

 On the Map!